aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

             # By default the vni will be derived from "mac_vrf_vni_base:"
             # The vni_override allows us to override this value and statically define it. | Optional
             vni_override: < 1-16777215 >

+            # SVI profile to apply
+            # If variables are configured in profile AND SVI, SVI information will overwrite profile.
+            profile: < svi-profile-name >

             # vlan name + svi description. | Required
             name: < description >